andreas-wagner-dev/object-oriented-learning-journey/blog/decorator-pattern-article-v3.md

     }

     /**
-     * Returns a CustomerWithRentals — the horizontal extension —
+     * Returns a PayableCustomer — the horizontal extension —
      * for endpoints that need to charge a rental.
      * The vertical decorator chain is reused; payRental() is added on top.
      */
-    public CustomerWithRentals customerWithRentalsOf(String customerId) {
+    public PayableCustomer PayableCustomerOf(String customerId) {
         Payments payments = new PersistentPayments(
             customerId, paymentRepository, stripe, paypal
         );
-        return new CustomerWithRentals(
+        return new PayableCustomer(
             customerOf(customerId),   // reuse the full vertical chain payments,
             rentalRepository